picatostas/py_fsm/README.md

 Python implementation of Mealy FSM interface
 Copyright (C) 2019 by Pablo Costas Franco

-Inspired by Jose M. Moya
+Inspired in Jose M. Moya

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.